The obligation to have a Comprehensive Safeguards Agreement and Additional Protocol with the IAEA

-The state profiles in this report contain information on all states’ respective safeguards agreements or lack thereof, as well as recommended actions.
+The Figure and Table below summarise the status at the end of 2024 of safeguards agreements among non-nuclear-armed states as a whole and among states parties to the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+To support further progress in universalisation of CSAs and APs, the Nuclear Weapons Ban Monitor’s state profiles on this website contain information on all states’ respective safeguards agreements or lack thereof, as well as recommended actions.
 States that have not brought into force both a CSA and an AP should do so as a matter of urgency.
-States that maintain an operative Original SQP should upgrade to a Modified SQP, or in those cases that no longer meet the criteria for scaled down safeguards, rescind it.
+Furthermore, states that maintain an operative original Small Quantities Protocol (SQP) should upgrade to a modified SQP, or in those cases that no longer meet the criteria for scaled down safeguards, rescind it.

-- It is mandatory for all non-nuclear-armed states parties to the TPNW to maintain in force or to conclude and bring into force (and thereafter maintain) a CSA with the IAEA.
-The TPNW specifies that the CSA must be based on the most recent CSA model in INFCIRC 153 (Corrected).
-If a non-nuclear-armed state has not brought into force a CSA upon adhering to the TPNW, Article 3(2) stipulates that it must do so within a deadline of 18 months from the entry into force of the TPNW for the state in question.
+- It is mandatory for all non-nuclear-armed states parties to the TPNW to maintain in force or to conclude and bring into force (and thereafter maintain) a Comprehensive Safeguards Agreement (CSA) with the IAEA.
+The TPNW specifies that the CSA must be based on the most recent CSA model in IAEA doc.
+INFCIRC 153 (Corrected).
+If a non-nuclear-armed state has not brought into force a CSA upon adhering to the TPNW, Article 3(2) stipulates that it must do so within a deadline of 18 months from the date of entry into force of the TPNW for the state in question.

-- An Additional Protocol (AP) with the IAEA, or an instrument of equivalent or higher standard, is also mandatory for all nonnuclear-armed states parties that had one in force upon the entry into force of the TPNW on 22 January 2021.
+- An Additional Protocol (AP) with the IAEA, or an instrument of equivalent or higher standard, is also mandatory for all non- nuclear-armed states parties that had one in force upon the entry into force of the TPNW on 22 January 2021.

 - If a nuclear-armed state eliminates its nuclear-weapons programme and then adheres to the TPNW it will be obliged to conclude a safeguards agreement that provides ‘credible assurance of the non-diversion of declared nuclear material from peaceful nuclear activities and of the absence of undeclared nuclear material or activities in that State Party as a whole’.
 (Article 4(1)).
 This formulation equates to, at least, a CSA and a full AP.
 This means that the state in question will have to upgrade its existing safeguards agreement to a CSA and the requisite AP.
 Negotiations on these safeguards must start within 180 days, with the resultant treaty entering into force within 18 months of the TPNW’s entry into force for the state in question.
 These states must maintain, as a minimum, these safeguards, but may adopt more far-reaching safeguards in the future.